peterofson/Music_Graph_Network/README.md

 album covers and comparing attributes like beats per minutes (BPM), energy and loudness.
 All these algorithms have one thing in common, they require tons of calculations.
-With a graph network we can immediately see the connections between two artists without calculating 2 anything.
+With a graph network we can immediately see the connections between two artists without calculating anything.
 If a medium sized graph network can return similar results to a large recommendation engine such as Spotify, then it begs the question as to why they aren’t using graph networks.

-##Literature Review
+## Literature Review
   Many studies and articles have been written when it comes to the classification of music genres, be it a binary, multi-class, or multi-label problem.
 The methods vary from study to study.
 Some are using recurrent neural networks (RNN’s) to analyze small audio samples from songs while others are leveraging the images of album covers with convolutional neural networks